hpc2n/sphinx-lesson-template/content/task-basics-2.rst

 Mergeable and final clauses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :code:`mergeable` and :code:`final` clauses can be used to reduce the number of generated tasks in a deep nested task generation trees.
+The :code:`mergeable` and :code:`final` clauses can be used to reduce the number of generated tasks in deep nested task generation trees.

 First, we need more terminology: